BetaNYC/NYC-CIF/Lessons/05-02-Workday.md

 **NYC 311 Service Requests over seasons**

  - Outline 5 assumptions about NYC 311 data.
 Try to make one assumption per season.
+Write them down.
  - Make a map comparing seasons over the following years (2012, 2013, 2014, 2015).
 Use traditional definitions of [meteorological seasons](http://www.timeanddate.com/calendar/aboutseasons.html).
   - Fall 2012, 2013, 2014, 2015
   - Winter 2012 (include 2011 data), 2013, 2014
   - Spring 2012, 2013, 2014, 2015
   - Summer 2012, 2013, 2014, 2015
  - What are the top 10 complaints per season.
 Make a table that lists seasons, year, service request, and count.
 Put this into a google sheets
  - Have your assumptions changed?
 If so, how?
+Write them down.

  - Diving into winter 2014 & 2013 data.
   -- What are the differences between the two seasons?
   -- What might be 2015's top 10 issues?

 **Heat and Hot Water Service Requests**